Luis Peral Guerra: Biography

 Born on 5 November 1950 in Madrid, son of real estate developer and architect Luis Peral Buesa and Mariela Guerra Zunzunegui; he is the grandson of General Luis Peral Sáez, aide-de-camp of Francisco Franco and of Juan Bautista Guerra García, lawyer and Member of Parliament for Palencia from the CEDA, murdered at the Monte Saja (Cantabria) in October 1936, during the Civil War.

 PhD in History, with International Mention, from Universidad CEU-San Pablo, Madrid.
 He was awarded a "Summa cum laude" for his thesis "Economic Policies of the Second Spanish Republic.
 Spain in the Great Depression".
 During the PhD program he has completed stays at the London School of Economics and at the University of Edinburgh.

 He obtained before Master (Licenciado) degrees in Economics and in Law from Universidad Complutense de Madrid.

+Professor of Contemporary Economic History at the Master of Contemporary History at Universidad CEU-San Pablo de Madrid.

 A member of the City Council of Madrid between 1979 and 1987, he had been elected for the first time in the 1979 municipal election as candidate of the Union of the Democratic Centre (UCD); he renovated his seat for a second term in the 1983 election, this time as candidate of the electoral coalition between People's Alliance, the People's Democratic Party and the Liberal Union (AP-PDP-UL).

 From June 1980 to November 1981 he was the Chief of the Technical Staff of the MInister of Transports, Tourism and Communications, José Luis Álvarez.

-He married María Ferré y de la Peña in 1992 at the chapel of the Colegio de Nuestra Señora del Pilar.

 Following the 1995 accession of the People's Party (PP) to the Government of the Community of Madrid with 1995 Alberto Ruiz-Gallardón as regional president, Peral was appointed Vice-Minister of Public Works, Urbanism and Transports, becoming the right-hand of Luis Eduardo Cortés.
 From 1995 to 2001 the extension of Madrid underground Metro was doubled with 114 new kilometers.
 101.000 new state-subsidized apartments were built, 12.663 of them by the Instituto de la Vivienda de Madrid (IVIMA) and 2.700 families that lived in shanty dwellings were housed in apartments by the Instituto de Realojamiento e Integración Social (IRIS).
 New roads were built, including M.45 Motorway, where the shadow toll system was employed.